SPACE AGE HEAT BARRIER

 Inhalation: Move subject to fresh air.

 Eye Contact: Flush eyes with large amount of water for at least 15 minutes.
-Consult Physician if irritation persists.

 Skin Contact: Wash affected skin areas thoroughly with soap and water.
 Consult a physician if irritation persists.